 Once the petition for the stepparent adoption is filed, the court will assign a judge to your case.
 Then your attorney will check the judge’s availability and schedule a time for the final adoption hearing.
 We will send you a Notice of Hearing for the scheduled time.

-4. Obtain the Final Judgment
+4. Conduct the Final Hearing

 The hearing typically takes 5-10 minutes.
 The judges will ask a few questions to make sure that everyone wants the adoption and the correct procedures were followed.
 After the hearing, the adoption will be finalized, and the stepparent will have full legal rights to the child.
 The judgment entered at or shortly after the hearing is what grants the stepparent full parental rights.

-5. Amend the Birth Certificate
+5. Obtain an Amended Birth Certificate

 Once the adoption is finalized, you can apply for amended birth certificates that list the new mother or father.
 The old birth certificates will be sealed.
 We do this for you as your attorney.